German militarism: World War I

 The war itself reached into all social classes.
 Besides the mobilisation of millions of German men, a war economy was introduced.
 Supply bottlenecks on the homefront were the result, while constant war propaganda strongly influenced popular perception of the war.

 The military elite also aimed for a complete seizure of power.
 Moltke the Elder demanded all the way back in 1870/1871 that the army should be totally independent of politics during wartime.
 Military leadership built up administrative structures that mirrored those of the state.
 During the war, the German Army High Command, the Oberste Heeresleitung (OHL) held political control.
 Increasingly, the Reich shifted into being a military dictatorship.

 Personalities that excelled during the war were stylised as heroes and were publicly celebrated, being presented as idols to emulate for the youth.
 Such heroes included Paul von Hindenburg (the "Hero of Tannenberg), Max Immelmann, Manfred von Richthofen, Paul von Lettow-Vorbeck and Otto Weddigen, who sank three grand British battleships within a few minutes and caused the death of 1500 people.
 Romantisised war literature like "Sea Devil" by Felix Graf Luckner glorified the war, leading to increased enrollment in the army.
 Martialistic and violent war propaganda furthered the affinity for violence of the people as a whole, which led to a problematic socialisation of a young male generation, with a strong emphasis on said violence becoming a part of self-identification.
 The bourgeois Wandervogel as well as other youth groups propagated the ideal that the war was not just a matter of patriotic duty but also the start of a new, youthful age, for which the limits of the individual had to be tested.
 Via voluntary service, the youth movements intended to serve as a model for society.
 In this context, the Langemarck myth was born.

 This militaristic cult would be strongly affecting for the following generations.

-A key figure in the contemporary intellectual movement can be found in the person of Werner Sombart, who wrote the treatise Merchants and Heros in 1915, praising the primacy of all military interests in the country.
+A key figure in the contemporary intellectual movement can be found in the person of Werner Sombart, who wrote the treatise Merchants and Heroes in 1915, praising the primacy of all military interests in the country.

 Strong foreign opposition to this ideological climax was the result.
 Contemporary Germany was understood as rejecting its own Christian and Humanist tradition in favour of a barbarian force counter to civilisation.
 In Britain, for example, the Prusso-German military system was viewed as criminal and the war therefore as morally justified.
-The historian and publicist Henry Wickham Steed formulated a program of "Changing Germany", with militarism being assumed as the foundation of German culture.
+The historian and journalist Henry Wickham Steed formulated a program of "Changing Germany", with militarism being assumed as the foundation of German culture.